Cadene/vqa-maskrcnn-benchmark/README.md

+Note: this is a fork from https://gitlab.com/meetshah1995/vqa-maskrcnn-benchmark by [Meet Shah](https://meetshah1995.github.io/)

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

 This project aims at providing the necessary building blocks for easily